sharof20/HousePrice/README.md

 # House Price Project

-The House Price project comprises of tasks starting from the one for collecting apartment ads in Ulaanbaatar, Mongolia placed in www.unegui.mn, the most popular portal site for ads and to the one building a machine learning model for estimating apartment prices.
+The House Price python project comprises of tasks starting from the one for collecting apartment ads in Ulaanbaatar, Mongolia placed in www.unegui.mn, the most popular portal site for ads and to the one building a machine learning model for estimating apartment prices.